ansys/pyoptislang/doc/source/contributing/index.rst

     pip install -e .

-Posting Issues
+Posting issues
 --------------
 Use the `PyOptiSLang Issues <https://github.com/pyansys/pyoptislang/issues>`_ page to submit questions, report bugs, and request new features.
-When possible, we recommend that you use these issue templates:
+When possible, it is recommended that you use these issue templates:

 * Bug report template
 * Feature request template